Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 - Like modern, minimalist, or sculptural aesthetics

-- Want to propagate easily and share cuttings
+- Want to propagate easily and share cuttings with friends

 - Want a bedroom plant that releases oxygen at night